LogtalkDotOrg/logtalk3/integration/NOTES.md

 The GNU Prolog integration script provides adequate performance for development.
 For production environments, improved performance can be achieved by generating a new GNU-Prolog top-level that includes Logtalk.
+See the `adapters/NOTES.md` file for details.

-The environment variables `LOGTALKHOME` and `LOGTALKUSER` should be defined in order to run the integration scripts (see the `INSTALL.md` file for details on setting the variables).
+The environment variables `LOGTALKHOME` and `LOGTALKUSER` should be defined in order to run the integration scripts (see the `INSTALL.md` file for details on setting these variables).
 When the scripts detect an outdated Logtalk user directory, they create a new one by running the script `logtalk_user_setup.sh` (a backup is automatically made of the old directory).